glowroot/glowroot/README.md

 ## Overhead

-While acknowledging that overhead depends on many factors, see [glowroot-benchmark](https://github.com/glowroot/glowroot-benchmark) for a best effort to provide some concrete overhead numbers.
+Monitoring overhead depends on many factors, but is generally under 2 percent as a result of extensive microbenchmarking and microprofiling of the monitoring code.
+See the [glowroot-benchmark](https://github.com/glowroot/glowroot-benchmark) repository for a concrete benchmark and results.

 ## Code quality